Income Tax Calculator India 2025-26: Complete Guide with Examples

 - Anyone with income from house property, capital gains, or other sources

-Financial Year vs Assessment Year
+Financial Year vs Tax Year

 Financial Year (FY) 2025-26: The year in which you earn income (April 1, 2025 to March 31, 2026).

-Assessment Year (AY) 2026-27: The year in which you file ITR for income earned in FY 2025-26.
+Tax Year / Assessment Year 2026-27: The year in which you file ITR for income earned in FY 2025-26.
+Under Income Tax Act 2025, this is referred to as Tax Year 2026-27.

 ITR Filing Deadline: July 31, 2026 for salaried individuals.
+Learn how to file ITR online.

 Income Tax Slabs FY 2025-26